forresst/amunet/README.md

 Type: `object`

-- createFolderUnknown: create the folder of the file if the folder does not exist
+- `createFolderUnknown`: create the folder of the file if the folder does not exist
   * Type: `boolean`
   * Default: `true`
-- createFileUnknown: create the file if the file does not exist
+- `createFileUnknown`: create the file if the file does not exist
   * Type: `boolean`
   * Default: `true`

 #### return